ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.ems-esp/README.md

 The web-api calls toward/from the km200 gateway is encrypted.
 For the en-/decryption there are two passords needed:

 * the gateway password on an label on the gateway in the form: xxxx-xxxx-xxxx-xxxx (case sensitive)
-* the private password set by using the Buderus **MyDevice** App (do not use myBuderus or similar apps !)
+* the private password set by using the Buderus **MyDevice** App (do not use myBuderus / EasyCom or similar cloud based apps !)

-The fields to be used could be defined by polling the km200-structure (*) or the respective csv-file within the adapter instance parameters.
+The fields to be used for the bosch gateway could also be defined by polling the km200-structure (*) or the respective csv-file within the adapter instance parameters.
 For 1st adapter start it is recommended to use a "*" to select all km200 data-fields.
 The adapter then creates a km200.csv file within ../iobroker-data/ems-esp/{instance} directory.